Information design

 Information design is the practice of presenting information in a way that fosters an efficient and effective understanding of the information.
 The term has come to be used for a specific area of graphic design related to displaying information effectively, rather than just attractively or for artistic expression.
 Information design is closely related to the field of data visualization and is often taught as part of graphic design courses.
 The broad applications of information design along with its close connections to other fields of design and communication practices have created some overlap in the definitions of communication design, data visualization, and information architecture.

 According to Per Mollerup, information design is explanation design.
 It explains facts of the universe and leads to knowledge and informed action.

 History

 The term 'information design' emerged as a multidisciplinary area of study in the 1970s.
 Use of the term is said to have started with graphic designers and it was solidified with the publication of the Information Design Journal in 1979.
 Later, the related International Institute for Information Design (IIID) was set up in 1987 and Information Design Association (IDA) established in 1991.

 In 1982, Edward Tufte produced a book on information design called The Visual Display of Quantitative Information.

 The term information graphics tends to be used by those primarily concerned with diagramming and display of quantitative information, such as technical communicators and graphic designers.

 In technical communication, information design refers to creating an information structure for a set of information aimed at specified audiences.
-It can be practised on different scales.
+It can be practiced on different scales.